 All types of rolls here are good.
-The summer variety are tightly rolled in rice paper, like an art project, and you can get them with tofu, shrimp, or pork.
+The summer variety are tightly rolled in rice paper, and you can get them with tofu, shrimp, or pork.
 The tofu is actually our favorite.
 The spring rolls are standard fried goodness with dipping sauce.

 Their salt and pepper fried calamari is so good.
 The sweet chili sauce it comes in is crazy.
 Pro tip: Only order this if you eat in the restaurant, as it doesn’t travel well.